martpet/trip-pics/README-setup-envs.md

 1. Go to [Credentials](https://console.cloud.google.com/apis/credentials) in *Google Cloud*.
 2. Click *Create credentials* > *OAuth client ID*.
 3. Select the *Web application* type.
-4. Add the application domain name to *Authorized JavaScript origins* (for *Dev* use `http://localhost:3000`).
+4. Add `https://auth.<app-domain>` to *Authorized JavaScript origins* .
-5. Add `<application-domain>/oauth2/idpresponse` to *Authorized redirect URIs*.
+5. Add `https://auth.<app-domain>/oauth2/idpresponse` to *Authorized redirect URIs*.
 6. Copy *Client ID* to variables named `googleClientIdDev`, `googleClientIdStaging` and `googleClientIdProd` in *backend/consts/appConsts.ts*.
 7. In the coresponding AWS account (*DevService*, *Staging*, *Production) add a string parameter to *Parameter store* and put the *Client secret* in it (for *DevService* use a **secure** string).
-8. Copy the name of the secure parameter to a variable named `googleClientSecretParamName` in *backend/consts/appConsts.ts*.
+8. Copy the name of the string parameter to a single variable named `googleClientSecretParamName` in *backend/consts/appConsts.ts*.

 ### Create a policy for reading the *Client Secret* parameter